 Reid Hoffman

-The podcast also shakes up the typical interview format.
-Bob Safian (former editor in chief of Fast Company) leads the “Rapid Response” section.
-It focuses on crisis response, rebuilding, diversity & inclusion, leadership change, and much more.
+The podcast shakes up the typical interview format.
+Bob Safian, former editor in chief of Fast Company, leads the “Rapid Response” section.
+It covers crisis response, rebuilding, diversity, inclusion, and leadership change.

 How I Built This